-In D.C., fewer restrictions for private schools mean middle- and high-schoolers get more in-person learning.
+In D.C., fewer restrictions for private schools mean middle- and high-schoolers get more in-person learning

 Neither private schools nor the health department have released the number of coronavirus cases detected in private schools.

-At Washington International, a private school in Northwest Washington, 93 percent of its 900 students are reporting to in-person classes in a hybrid model, where they attend in-person one week and remain home doing virtual learning the next.
+At Washington International, a private school in Northwest Washington, 93 percent of its 900 students are reporting to in-person classes in a hybrid model, where they attend in person one week and remain home doing virtual learning the next.

-The school, which reopened in early October, is sticking to the recommended 11 student class size, but middle- and high-schoolers are switching classes, said Kimberly A. Bennett, the school’s director of communications and marketing.
+The school, which reopened in early October, is sticking to the recommended 11-student class size, but middle- and high-schoolers are switching classes, said Kimberly A. Bennett, the school’s director of communications and marketing.
 Students have different classmates in each class and about five teachers a day.

 In November, Washington International joined a study with UnitedHealth Group and the University of Washington that brought pooled testing to the school.
 With pooled testing, groups of eight to 16 students and faculty are grouped and regularly administered rapid tests.
 Those tests go through a detection machine together, and if one test is positive, the school works to determine who in the group has the virus.

 The school has tested 940 groups and has detected one faculty member with a positive case, Bennett said.
-She said the school screens faculty and students for symptoms upon entering the campus and has had instances where people have called in saying that they have contracted the virus and cannot report to school.
+She said the school screens faculty and students for symptoms upon entering the campus and has had instances in which people have called in saying they have contracted the virus and cannot report to school.

 “We feel pretty good about mitigation factors because our testing has shown that people are not getting sick and they are not transmitting it in school,” Bennett said.